This page describes CAAPR, the Combined

 The symbol '°' (a superscript 0) is an alternate form of 'ø', indicating a schwa sound which may be omitted. '°' will be followed by one of the liquid sounds 'L', 'm', 'n', 'r' or 'ß'.
 When '°' is the last vowel of a word, or when it is followed by two consonants, it indicates that the following consonant may be syllabic, as in «ba't°L» or American «pO'k°r».
 The Longman dictionary uses a raised schwa symbol, indicating a sound ordinarily omitted but sometimes spoken, in this situation.
 The '°' notation is unusual in that CAAPR uses this notation if any of its source dictionaries show the sound as optional rather than insisting on consensus.
 The notation was chosen due to its suggestion of a tiny 'ø' (or of Longman's raised schwa).

-form of '°', occurring in certain situations where the possible
+of '°', occurring in certain situations where the possible schwa

 indicated by the traditional spelling.
 The main problem it